knightman/nu-msds/420/420readme.md

 # 420

-MSDS 420: Database Systems and Data Preparation
+Database Systems and Data Preparation

 ## Summary

-This contains a selection of public-facing resources, content and code for the MSDS 420 course.
+This contains a selection of public-facing resources, content and code for the PREDICT 420 course.

 Information about the program can be found [here](https://sps.northwestern.edu/masters/data-science/program-courses.php?course_id=4769).